Margatroid/tanksockets/README.md

-tronsockets
+tanksockets
 ===========

-Multiplayer Tron clone with HTML5 canvas and WebSockets.
+Multiplayer Tank clone with HTML5 canvas and WebSockets.